kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 | controller-manager-deployment | Provides the Controller Manager deployment name. |
 | apiserver-deployment | Provides the Apiserver deployment name.
 It is required only for the `backup` phase. |

-### Troubleshooting
+## Troubleshooting

-In case your migration job failed you can check its logs using the following commands:
+In case your migration job failed, you can check its logs using the following command:

 ```bash
 kubectl logs -n catalog -l migration-job=true